 The town of Arita is to be found on the western side of Saga Prefecture, in a rural area of outstanding natural beauty blessed with an abundance of varying landscapes and a temperate climate.
-To the north lies Imari City, to the east you will find Takeo City, just over the prefectural boundary in the west is the city of Sasebo (Nagasaki Prefecture) and finally the town of Hasami also famed for its ceramics sits to Arita’s south.
-The local river, Aritagawa flows northward towards Imari and the town is nestled between the impressive Kunimi and Kurokami mountain ranges stretching across the landscape from east to west.
+To the north lies Imari City, to the east you will find Takeo City, just over the prefectural boundary in the west is the city of Sasebo (Nagasaki Prefecture) and finally the town of Hasami, also famed for its ceramics, sits to Arita’s south.
+The Arita River flows northward towards Imari and the town is nestled between the impressive Kunimi and Kurokami mountain ranges stretching across the landscape from east to west.
 The town has a population of 20,385 people spread across 7,852 households and covers a total area of 65.85km² (as of November 1st 2017).

 For more detailed information on the Saga Ceramics Research Laboratory studio space, please visit the workspace section on the Programme page.